The Friendship Center is grateful for the expertise and dedication of its board members.

 Elizabeth M. Johnson

 Elizabeth Johnson has served on the board of The Friendship Center since 2016.
 Elizabeth is a lawyer with litigation and regulatory expertise, including in the financial services sector, most recently working as Associate General Counsel for Citadel Enterprise Americas.
 She is a member of North Park Covenant Church and serves on its Board of Community Concern.
 She also volunteers with several alumni affinity groups of the University of Chicago.

 Melissa D. Sobota, Secretary

 Partner, Franczek P.C.

 Melissa Sobota has served on the board of the Friendship Center since 2016 and was a consistent volunteer with the Friendship Center Pet Food Pantry for two years prior to that.
 Melissa is a management-side labor and employment attorney and a partner in the law firm of Franczek P.C. where she focuses her practice primarily on traditional labor matters.
 Melissa continues to volunteer with the Pet Food Pantry and is an avid animal lover.
 Melissa is an alumni of the University of Oklahoma and Chicago-Kent College of Law and continues to be active in her alumni networks.

-Catherine Werner serves as director of mission advancement for the Evangelical Covenant Church.
+Catherine Werner serves as director of development for One World Surgery, a nonprofit dedicated to global health.
 Previously, Catherine managed international community development and disaster relief partnerships and financials for Covenant World Relief.
 Catherine has been a fundraising professional for more than 10 years, working with nonprofits to end poverty, violence and inequality both nationally and globally.
 She and her husband, Matt, live in Chicago and are members of North Park Covenant Church where they actively participate in music ministry.